slowlearner/inoviti-frontend-practical-test/README.md

 #### 2. Tree List Component
-Create a tree list component where each node is expanded and collapsed.
+Create a tree list component.
+If a node has children, that node should be collapsable and expandable

 ##### input:
 a. `tree`